JunWang-Bristol/OpenTPT/README.md

 | **Current Probe** | 100 mV/A (recommended) | Measures inductor current, > 20 MHz |
 | **Voltage Probes** | 10:1 passive probes | Input/output voltage measurement |

+> 💡 **Use Your Existing Equipment!**
+>
+> TPT is designed to work with lab equipment you likely already have.
+The modular architecture uses a **`hardware_configuration.json`** file to specify your power supply, oscilloscope, and control board.
+Simply configure the JSON with your device names and COM ports—no need to purchase specific models listed above.
+>
+> Adding support for new hardware is straightforward: implement the interfaces in `power_supply.py`, `oscilloscope.py`, or `board.py`.

 ---

 ## 🚀 Quick Start